FAQs: Sussex Community Foundation and East Brighton Trust

 Since Summer 2016, East Brighton Trust small grants are processed through the Sussex Community Foundation, meaning we can benefit from their wealth of expertise and experience working with hundreds of local charities.
 Here are some answers to questions you may have about this.

 What is the Sussex Community Foundation?

 Sussex Community Foundation raises funds for and makes grants to local charities and community groups across East and West Sussex and Brighton & Hove.
 They support Sussex donors (like East Brighton Trust) to maximise their local charitable giving, connecting them to the causes and communities they want to support.
 They've raised £20 million for good causes in Sussex, have given out over £8.5 million in grants and are building an endowment fund which will benefit Sussex communities for years to come.
 The East Brighton Trust Fund at Sussex Community Foundation is awarded at least twice a year and grants of up to £500 are available.

 How do we apply for a small grant?

-Information on the East Brighton Trust Fund can be found on the Sussex Community Foundation website and the criteria and guidance notes for applications can be downloaded here.
+Information on the East Brighton Trust Fund (including criteria and guidance notes for applications) can be found on the Sussex Community Foundation website.

 If your project meets the East Brighton Trust criteria you should complete and submit an application form online, available on the Sussex Community Foundation website.
 Application forms can also be downloaded and submitted by email to [email protected] If you are unable to apply online or email your application, you may print the form out and send it by post to